pads1/Mr-Kex/README.md

     - *Kanin* (white rice)
 - Pickup only
 - English inquiries are only accepted
-- Unable to immediately message the Customer should KarinderyaExpress have no items available
+- Mr. Kex would not remember the customer the next time he or she orders through it
-- Customer can add and remove items to an order through Mr. Kex, but not change existing ones
+- The customer can add and remove items to an order through Mr. Kex, but not change existing ones
 - Some responses are not perfectly well-constructed
 - Follow-up questions are only responded well when it is in the same topic (i.e. availability of 1 *torta* and 1 rice, then availability of 1 *sinigang*), and not on the same menu item (i.e. availability of *torta*, then its cost)